7 Ways Midwest States are Cheaper Than Others

-In most cases, city fire departments do not require education beyond a high school diploma or GED.
-However, if you want to advance or have a goal to become chief, you may need a higher education .
+In most cases, local, state, or federal fire departments do not require education beyond a high school diploma or GED.
+However, if you want to advance or have a goal to become chief, you may need a higher education.

 But there’s a catch.
-The debt you incur for a degree can easily outstrip the income you receive as a firefighter.
-Even with the income boost of a higher education, you can struggle to pay off your debt.
-Student loan payments can keep you living paycheck to paycheck.
-Meanwhile. the debt prevents you from accomplishing other life goals, like homeownership.
+The debt you incur when you take out an education loan as a student can easily outstrip the income you receive as a firefighter.
+Even with the income boost of a higher education, you can struggle to pay off your student loans.
+Student loan payments can keep you living paycheck to paycheck, and interest charges don’t help.
+Meanwhile, the debt prevents you from accomplishing other life goals, like homeownership.

-The Department of Education designed federal student loans so its easy to qualify.
-Qualification is not based on your credit; it’s based need.
+The Department of Education designed federal student loans so it’s easy to qualify.
+Qualification is not based on your credit; it’s based on need.
 But that means your debt-to-income ratio does not factor in during loan approval.